 Do not miss to add another interesting place to your list of things to see in Myanmar if you are a nature lover.
 Ngapali Beach is considered the most beautiful beach in Burma with white sand beaches and emerald water lining the blue waters of Bengal Bay and luxury hotels.
 It is an ideal place to unwind and just relax in the wild beauty of nature.

 8. U Bein Bridge (Mandalay)

 U Bein Bridge in the ancient village of Amarapura is the longest teak bridge in the world with the length of 1,2 kilometers spanning over the river with the age of nearly 200 years.
 It has become a transport connection of the locals in Amarapura village and also the pilgrimage road of local monks.
 Visiting the bridge, you will never forget the sunset with artistic images.

 Shwenandaw Monastery (also known as the Golden Palace) is an important Buddhist building located in the center of Myanmar.
 This historic monastery was once a part of Mandalay Palace complex.
 Its interior was covered in gold while the exterior was covered with sophisticated teak carving representing Buddhist mystery.
 The materials of ornate carving are different including stone which can be found throughout the structure.

-Visiting Myanmar, you should not miss the chance to visit Shwemawdaw Paya - one of the places to visit in Myanmar.
+Visiting Myanmar, you should not miss the chance to visit Shwemawdaw Paya - one of the best tourist attraction to visit in Myanmar.
 Also known as the Great Golden God thanks to its sparkling gold covered outside, the paya is especially an important building in Buddhism since it contains some relics relating to Buddha.
-With the height of 114 meters, it is the tallest pagoda in Myanmar.
+With the height of 114 meters, it is the tallest pagoda in the golden land.

 » Take chance to discover more about Myanmar Golden Land in a different with Myanmar River Cruises.
 Contact us today to get the best DEAL for your trip in Myanmar!